 Dr. Chris Hails, Program Director of WWF International, who has known Dato’ Mike since the 1970’s, writes, “From a long distance, Mike’s legacy for the Malaysian environment is tangible, and the country has benefited enormously from his dedication and hard work over the years.
 When I joined WWF in 1988 Mike had already been there for some years but we were thrown together to tackle issues surrounding sustainable forest management.
 We learned that having experience in both Asian and Western cultures gave us a tremendous advantage in helping to devise positive outcomes to problems in the international arena.
 Foreign perspectives and local realities are not always easy to meld together and Mike has been able to do this with great skill”, he added.

 Even though retired he continued to work on the “Heart of Borneo”, an initiative to conserve and sustainability manage the forested border lands of Malaysia, Indonesia and Brunei in an area that is about six times the size of Switzerland.
 His role in this international conservation effort shows that he is an inspiring conservation leader not only in Malaysia, but in the world.

 For his outstanding work, Dato’ Mike was a made a Dato’ of the State of Perak in 1996, and a Member of the Most Excellent Order of the British Empire (MBE) in 2002.
 He points out that these honors are a tribute to the work of many equally deserving people and is quick to acknowledge the contribution of everyone concerned with Malaysian conservation.

-Sukau Rainforest Lodge acknowledges Dato' Mike's conservation efforts by dedicating room no. 6 to him.
+Sukau Rainforest Lodge acknowledges Dato’ Mike’s conservation efforts by dedicating Villa Number 11 to him.